exakat/exakat/docs/Rules.rst

 `'fgets() <http://www.php.net/fgets>`_, and functions like fgetss, fgetcsv, `'fread() <http://www.php.net/fread>`_, return false when they finish reading, or can't access the file.

-In case the file is not accessible, comparing the result of the reading to something that is falsy, leads to a permanant valid condition.
+In case the file is not accessible, comparing the result of the reading to something that is falsy, leads to a permanent valid condition.
 The will only finish when the max_execution_time is reached.

 .. code-block:: php